nopaniers/nopaniers.github.io/docs/_posts/2024-07-14-rulebased.md

 > **Ukrainian**: "Russian warship, go fuck yourself."

+<iframe width="560" height="315" src="https://www.youtube.com/embed/MxCzKhKewnM?si=3P0NC5oBWtrTdzTO&amp;start=15" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>{:style="display:block; margin-left:auto; margin-right:auto"}

 The Ukranian people have spoken loudly and clearly.
 They do not want to incorporated into Russia.
-Under the rules-based system they wouldn't be.
+Under the principle of self-determination under a rules-based system they wouldn't be.

 Countries around the world haven't signed up for this because of US pressure, but because it is good for *us*.
 It's good to be able to determine our own fate, and not have that imposed by colonial or imperialist powers.
+Adherence to this policy protects us, taking the legitimacy from any agressor, whether that's Russia, or China or even if it was the US.

 But it is not only the people in less powerful nations who benefit from a rules based order, but the more powerful countries too.
 If Ukraine crumbled tomorrow, Russian soliders would be required to police an unwilling population.
 Russian soldiers that would still be mocked by grandmothers and reviled.
-Adherence would need to imposed by harsh measures, none of which is cheap for Russia; not in terms of money, or reputation, or lives.
+Adherence would need to imposed by harsh measures, none of which would be cheap for Russia; not in terms of money, or reputation, or lives.
 The fragile peace might last fourty years, but eventually it would come crashing down and the offices of the secret police ransacked by a resentful population.